p-adic iterated integration on semistable curves

 \begin{remark} There is an analogous parallel transport property on nodal log points making use of $\Log$-analytic functions.
 Together with the above properties, it can be shown to characterize Berkovich--Coleman integration.
 Here, one uses (\ref{i:concatenation}) and (\ref{i:functoriality}) to reduce to the case of curves with smooth underlying schemes and nodal log points.
 The former is covered by (\ref{i:goodreduction}) and the latter by the parallel transport property. \end{remark}

 \begin{remark} One can define locally analytic functions from the above theory of integration by using Besser's language of {\em abstract Coleman functions} \cite[Section~4]{Besser:Coleman}.
-The functions that Besser defines are equivalent to those of Coleman for log curves $(X,M)$ where $X$ is smooth and all points are either smooth points or punctures.
+Besser's functions are equivalent to Coleman's for log curves $(X,M)$ with only smooth points and punctures.
 The functions arising from our definition of Berkovich--Coleman integration are equivalent to the functions defined in \cite{Coleman-deShalit} and \cite{Berkovich:integration}.
 Indeed, a path $\overline{p}$ in $\Gamma$ can be decomposed into edges.
-Consequently, its Frobenius-invariant lift can be decomposed into a concatenation of paths of the following kind: \begin{enumerate} \item $i_{v*}p_v\in \pi_1^{\rig,\un}((X,M);F_{v_1},F_{v_2})_\ell^\varphi$ where $p_v\in \pi_1^{\rig,\un}((X_v,M_v);F_{v_1},F_{v_2})_{\ell}^\varphi,\\$ $i_v\colon (X_v,M_v)\to (X,M)$ is the inclusion of a component $X_v$ of $X$ equipped with the induced log structure, and $F_{v_1}$ and $F_{v_2}$ are fiber functors attached to log points anchored at $v$; and \item $\delta_0\in\pi_1^{\rig,\un}((x,\overline{M}_2);F_{\{f_1\}},F_{\{f_2\}})_{\ell}^\varphi$ supported on a nodal point, lifting an edge. \end{enumerate} We need only verify equivalency for the two kinds of paths by Property (\ref{i:functoriality}) of Theorem~\ref{t:bcprops}.
+Consequently, its Frobenius-invariant lift can be decomposed into a concatenation of paths of the following kind: \begin{enumerate} \item $i_{v*}p_v\in \pi_1^{\rig,\un}((X,M);F_1,F_2)_\ell^\varphi$ where $p_v\in \pi_1^{\rig,\un}((X_v,M_v);F_1,F_2)_{\ell}^\varphi,\\$ $i_{\overline{v}}\colon (X_{\overline{v}},M_{\overline{v}})\to (X,M)$ is the inclusion of a component $X_{\overline{v}}$ of $X$ equipped with the induced log structure, and $F_1$ and $F_2$ are fiber functors attached to log points anchored at $\overline{v}$; and \item $i_{e*}\delta_0\in\pi_1^{\rig,\un}((x,\overline{\M}_2);i_{e*}F_{\{f_1\}},i_{\overline{e}*}F_{\{f_2\}})_{\ell}^\varphi$ where $i_e\colon (x,\overline{\M}_2)\to (X,M)$ is the inclusion of a nodal point. \end{enumerate} We need only verify equivalence for the two kinds of paths by Property (\ref{i:functoriality}) of Theorem~\ref{t:bcprops}.